manmitha-p/Laptop-Price-Prediction-/README.md

 # Ridge Regression
 Ridge regression adds a regularization factor to the common linear regression equation to handle multicollinearity.
 As a penalty for high regression coefficient values, this regularization term works to reduce the coefficients towards zero and avoid overfitting.
-•	It shrinks the parameters.
+- It shrinks the parameters.
-•	It uses coefficient shrinking to lessen the complexity of the model.
+-	It uses coefficient shrinking to lessen the complexity of the model.

 # LASSO Regression
 Lasso regression is a method of regularization that is preferred over other regression techniques for more precise predictions.
 The approach involves shrinkage, whereby data values are pulled towards a central point, typically the mean.
 The lasso procedure is designed to favor simpler models that rely on fewer parameters.

-The second question that we seek to answer is which of these three models will provide us with the accurate prediction.
+# Conclusion

+In this project we have leveraged RStudio a powerful language for data analysis using statistical methods for the laptop price prediction dataset.
+We have also learned about the regularization technique to get around the drawbacks of the linear regression model.
+The factors that have a greater impact on the price of the laptop are ‘Ram’, ‘Cpu_speed’, ‘Memory’, and ‘Weight’.
+Below is a summary of how the models performed:
+1. Linear Regression Model: Test set RMSE of 23993.28 and R-square of 63 percent.
+2. Ridge Regression Model: Test set RMSE of 17056.5 and R-square of 76 percent.
+3. Lasso Regression Model: Test set RMSE of 17183.55 and R-square of 75 percent.
+Based on the performance of the models, it can be concluded that the Ridge regression model is the best to predict the laptop prices for this data.